xxScurvyScarabxx/AfterLife/README.md

 texts-enabled: true
 texts-world: "lobby"

-#how many players to display on leaderboard
+#how many players to display
 texts-top: 5

 #setts the title for each leaderboard